Best Open Rhinoplasty in New York

 One such disadvantage to open nasal reshaping is that the surgery will take longer to perform.
 In some cases, open rhinoplasties can add an hour or more to surgery time.
 This procedure will also cause numbness to the nasal tip which can last up to a year and is caused when the nasal skin is peeled back to expose the nasal cartilage.

 There may also be some additional scarring from the procedure that will not be evident with a closed rhinoplasty.
 This extra scarring results from the surgical dissection and the separation of the nasal tissue which will cause the scarring and thickening of the tissue.

 The scar tissue is not a big deal unless the desired results are not to the liking of the surgeon and a revision rhinoplasty procedure needs to be done.
 That thicker scar tissue will lead to more swelling and longer healing times.

-Open Rhinoplasty Patient 1: This young woman has one of the more difficult problems to fix in rhinoplasty which is an over projected nasal tip, also described as a nasal tip that is too far away from the face.
-Because of this she required an open approach to perform a more significant a more refined nasal tip restructuring.
+Open Rhinoplasty Patient 2: This young woman has one of the more difficult problems to fix in rhinoplasty which is an over-projected nasal tip, also described as a nasal tip that is too far away from the face.
+Because of this, she required an open approach to perform a more significant, more refined nasal tip restructuring.
 At the same time, she had a minor amount of refinement to her nasal bridge.
-The result is a shorter, smaller and more feminine nose that has aesthetic balance with the rest of her face to include her cheek bones and chin.
+The result is a shorter, smaller and more feminine nose that has an aesthetic balance with the rest of her face to include her cheekbones and chin.